Certifications and Compliance Overview*¶

 Mattermost Enterprise Edition software is found under ECCN 5D002, with a license exception available from “ENC” for our E10 and E20 software, with encryption features derived from open-source software.
 Encryption products, under the export regulations, have multiple levels of controls and requirements.
 BIS has a separate section of their website that has an overview, and many links, covering encryption under Policy Guidelines that you may want to review.
 These guidelines include helpful flow charts for determining if an item is subject to encryption controls, tables and other details.

 The other key areas to be aware of for an export of Mattermost software or technology are:

-Sanctions: There are comprehensive sanctions to Cuba, Iran, North Korea, Sudan, Syria and other countries/territories with specific prohibitions, such as Russia and Venezuela.
+Sanctions: There are comprehensive sanctions to Cuba, Iran, North Korea, Syria, and other countries/territories. with specific prohibitions, such as Russia and Venezuela.
 Details can be located at BIS and OFAC.
 The countries and their sanctions are subject to change.